axiom-data-science/website/content/posts/2019-08-01_2-11-release-notes.md

 ---
+template: SinglePost
 title: "2.11 Release Notes"
 slug: "2-11-release-notes"
-version: "2.11"
 date: 2019-08-01T00:00:00.000Z
 featured:
   image: /assets/v2.11.1.png
-imageA:
+images:
-  image: /assets/v2.11.2.png
+  - image: /assets/v2.11.2.png
+categories:
+  - category: Portal Updates
 ---
 #### Release Summary

 This release realizes full integration and enhancements of the v2 sensor system together with the calculation and display of QARTOD tests for observation data within the portal.

 #### New Features